Welcome to the Saint James School Clinic

 What are the immunization requirements for entering 7th graders?

-At 11 years of age, the CDC recommends all students receive an updated Tetanus, Diphtheria, and Pertussis booster vaccine (TDAP).
+At 12 years of age, the CDC recommends all students receive an updated Tetanus, Diphtheria, and Pertussis booster vaccine (TDAP) and a Meningococcal vaccine.

-Virginia State law requires that all entering 7th grade students show proof of TDAP immunization by 1st day of school regardless of prior school enrollment.
+Virginia State law requires that all entering 7th grade students show proof of TDAP and Meningococcal immunizations by 1st day of school regardless of prior school enrollment.

-NO 7th grade student will be allowed to start their 7th grade school year without proof of TDAP vaccination or medical exemption on record with the school clinic.
+NO 7th grade student will be allowed to start their 7th grade school year without proof of these vaccinations or medical exemption on record with the school clinic.

 Human Papillomavirus (HPV) is also required for both boys and girls by Virginia State for this age group.
 Virginia State Law requires that all students start the HPV vaccination series prior to 7th grade but parents may opt out of this vaccine without providing additional documentation at this time.